Aircoach

-Aircoach is an Ireland-based subsidiary company of FirstGroup.
-It provides airport express coach services from Cork, Belfast, Derry Galway, Greystones, Bray, Southside Dublin and Dublin to Dublin Airport and from Derry to Belfast International Airport.
+First Bus Ireland Limited trading as Aircoach is an Ireland-based subsidiary company of FirstGroup.
+It provides airport express coach services from Cork, Belfast, Derry, Southside Dublin and Dublin to Dublin Airport and from Derry to Belfast International Airport.

-It also operates car park and stuff shuttles for Dublin Airport and other private hire contracts in the Dublin area, including services for Leinster Rugby and the Football Association of Ireland.
+It also operates car park and staff shuttles for Dublin Airport and other private hire contracts in the Dublin area, including services for Leinster Rugby and the Football Association of Ireland.

-The company will expand it's reach to service Belfast International Airport and Derry / Londonderry from January 2023 following the purchase of fellow transport company Airporter.

 History

 Aircoach was formed in 1999 by John O'Sullivan, a former Bus Éireann employee.
 O'Sullivan sold 90% of the company to FirstGroup in 2003 for €15 million before selling the remaining 10% for €1.5 million to FirstGroup in 2005.

 Aircoach was awarded the Overall Logistics and Transport Excellence Award at the 2011 Irish Logistics and Transport Awards.
-The company has also been successful in the Fleet Bus and Coach awards, being named the Irish Inter-City coach operator of the year in 2014 and 2018 and the Airport coach operator of the year in 2020.
+The company was also named Irish Inter-City coach operator of the year at the 2014 Fleet Bus and Coach awards, and Airport coach operator of the year in 2020.

-In addition to its scheduled services, Aircoach also operates shuttle bus services at Dublin Airport along with contract services and is the Official Coach Supplier to the Leinster Rugby Team and the Football Association of Ireland.
+In addition to its scheduled services, Aircoach also operates shuttle bus services at Dublin Airport along with contract services and is the 'official coach supplier' to the Leinster Rugby team and the Football Association of Ireland.

+In October 2022, Aircoach acquired the Derry-based transport company Airporter.
+The Airporter, which provided a shuttle service between Derry and Belfast International and Belfast City Airports, announced in 2009 that its fleet would provide the first free wifi service on-board any coach fleet in Northern Ireland.
+Following the acquisition of Airporter, Aircoach expanded its reach to service Belfast International Airport and Derry in January 2023.